German

 GERMAN 245-0 Special Topics in German Literature and Culture (1 Unit) Studies of a major author, a prominent theme in German literature or culture, a movement, or a genre.
 May be repeated for credit with different topic.
 Prerequisite: One 200-level course in German.
 Advanced Expression Literature Fine Arts Distro Area Literature and Arts Foundational Discipline

-GERMAN 246-0 Special Topics in German Literature and Culture (1 Unit) Topics vary-for example, the fairy tale, Germanic mythology.
+GERMAN 246-0 Special Topics in German Literature and Culture (1 Unit) Studies of a major author, a prominent theme.
+Topics vary-for example, the fairy tale, Germanic mythology.
 Prerequisite: None.
-Literature and Arts Foundational Discipline
+Literature Fine Arts Distro Area Literature and Arts Foundational Discipline

-GERMAN 248-0 Learning Diversity: Germany and Global Migration (1 Unit) Explores how migration from and to Germany has impacted and shaped the country's political, social, and cultural development as an increasingly diverse country.
+GERMAN 248-0 Migration in the German Past and Present: Gastarbeiter, Refugees, Displaced Persons (1 Unit) Explores how migration from and to Germany has impacted and shaped the country's political, social, and cultural development as an increasingly diverse country.
 Prerequisite: None.
-Historical Studies Distro Area
+Global Perspectives on Power, Justice, and Equity Historical Studies Distro Area

 GERMAN 266-0 Introduction to Yiddish Culture: Images of the Shtetl (1 Unit) Analysis and discussion of the literary, visual, and filmic images of the communal life developed by Eastern European Jews and inseparably associated with them.
 Prerequisite: None.
 GERMAN 266-0 and JWSH_ST 266-0 taught together; students may receive credit for only one of these.
 Literature Fine Arts Distro Area Literature and Arts Foundational Discipline